osp/osp.relearn.publication/README.md

 Relearn Publication
 ===================

-Script that generates a publication off of http://relearn.be
+The relearn 2013 web publication, and a script to generate a PDF print publication based on these HTML files.

+Consult the online version at <http://relearn.be/2013/> Download the pdf at <http://relearn.be/media/relearn-2013.pdf>

+We were first editing this publication dynamically using Ethertoff and then switched to static HTML files that you can find in this repository.

+To generate the publication we rely on the Table of Contents specified in `toc.json`.
+We send a ‘headless browser’ to visit all pages specified in this file and to print them to pdf.
+The headless browser we use is called PhantomJS and we use CasperJS to provide an easy to read script.

-If you have PhantomJS and CasperJS installed, you can run the script like this:
+If you have PhantomJS and CasperJS installed, you can run this script like this:

     casperjs render.js